 Portugal has approximately 12,000 textile and clothing companies and exported €5.5 billion in 2025, making it the 5th largest textile producer in Europe and the 3rd largest EU apparel exporter (ATP, 2025).
-For small and emerging fashion brands, the country offers a rare combination: EU-made quality, MOQs starting at 50 to 100 units per style, lead times of 4 to 8 weeks to European customers, and factories vetted under EU labour and environmental regulations.
+For small and emerging fashion brands, the country offers a rare combination: EU-made quality, MOQs starting at 50 to 100 units per style, lead times of 4 to 8 weeks to European customers, and factories operating under EU labour and environmental rules.

 Key Takeaways